HamzLDN/Partial-WAF/README.md

 # Partial-WAF

-Partial-WAF aims to heavily focus on detecting threats in real time and defending against it.
+Partial (WAF) aims to heavily focus on detecting threats in real time and defending against it.
 Aimed to be user friendly for small sites trying to have extra security.

 ## Visuals
 ```http://localhost:278```